njanders9124/njanders9124.github.io/essays/nothing-can-be-certain.md

 ## Except Death and Taxes

-As tax season rolls around another year I prepare to deal with another stack of papers that will serve one purpose for a few days and then spend a lifetime in my filing cabinet.
-Tax season is never something to look forward to, no matter how many times the IRS decides to add the abbreviation EZ to their 1040 form.
+As tax season rolls around another year, I prepare to deal with another stack of papers that will serve one purpose for a few days and then spend a lifetime in my filing cabinet.
+Tax season is never something I look forward to, no matter how many times the IRS decides to add the abbreviation EZ to their 1040 form.

-Naturally this got me thinking about user interfaces and how the work I do before the user gets there ends up effecting how my product is treated.
-But first, look at the absolute state of this form.
+Naturally this got me thinking about user interfaces and how the work I do to develop a user's environment before the user ever gets there ends up effecting how they treat the entire product.
+But first, look at the absolute state of this tax form.

 <img class="ui medium right floated rounded image" src="../images/1040EZ.png">